shivamverma-ms/azure-powershell/src/DataReplication/README.md

       subject: DeploymentPreflight
     remove: true

-# For New-* cmdlets, ViaIdentity is not required, so CreateViaIdentityExpanded is removed as well
+# For cmdlets, ViaIdentity is not required
   - where:
       verb: Get
       variant: ^GetViaIdentity$|^GetViaIdentityExpanded$